 NAS, University of California, Riverside

-Dr. Susan R. Wessler is currently the Neil A and Rochelle A Campbell Presidential Chair for Innovations in Science Education and Distinguished Professor of Genetics at the University of California, Riverside.
-She is a member of the National Academy of Sciences and in 2011 she was elected Home Secretary of the National Academy of Sciences, the first woman to hold this position in its 150 year history.
-She is also a fellow of the American Association of the Advancement of Science, the American Academy of Arts and Sciences, and the American Society of Plant Biology.
+Dr. Susan R. Wessler is currently the Neil and Rochelle Campbell Presidential Chair for Innovation in Science Education and Distinguished Professor of Genetics at the University of California, Riverside.
+She is a member of the National Academy of Sciences and in 2011 she was elected its Home Secretary, the first woman to hold this position in its 150 year history.
+She is also a fellow of the American Association of the Advancement of Science, the American Academy of Arts and Sciences, the American Philosophical Society, and a Foreign Member of the Royal Society.
 Dr. Wessler is a plant molecular geneticist who studies the role of transposable elements in generating genetic diversity.
 Her laboratory has shown that transposable elements are an important mutagenic force fueling plant gene and genome evolution.
 She discovered a new type of transposon, called MITES, and unraveled revealed key features of gene regulation through her comparative studies of rice and maize.
-Dr. Wessler is the recipient of several awards including the inaugural Distinguished Scientist Award from the Southeastern Universities Research Association (SURA), the Stephen Hales Prize from the American Society of Plant Biologists, and the Excellence in Science Award from FASEB.
+Wessler has contributed extensively to educational initiatives.
+As a Howard Hughes Medical Institute Professor, she adapted her research program for the classroom by developing the Dynamic Genome Courses where incoming freshman can experience the excitement of scientific discovery.
+Dr. Wessler is the recipient of several awards including the inaugural Distinguished Scientist Award from the Southeastern Universities Research Association (SURA), the Stephen Hales Prize from the American Society of Plant Biologists, the Excellence in Science Award from FASEB, and the McClintock Prize for Plant Genetics and Genome Studies from the Maize Genetics Community .
 She earned her B.A. in Biology from the State University of New York at Stony Brook in 1974, and her Ph.D. in Biochemistry from Cornell University in 1980.

 John D. Floros